Bill-GD/Coding_Challenges/README.md

-# Coding-Challenges
+# Coding_Challenges
-Simple Console Coding Challenges
+ * 100 Simple Console Coding Challenges
+ * Should/Could be done with multiple languages